 This bill would authorize, until January 1, 2023, the Counties of Contra Costa, Marin, and Sonoma to develop individualized county child care subsidy plans, as specified.
 The bill would require the plans to be submitted by the counties to their local planning council and their respective county board of supervisors for approval, as specified.
 The bill would require the Early Education and Support Division of the State Department of Education to review and approve or disapprove the plans and any subsequent modifications to the plans and, in specified situations, would require the State Department of Social Services to review the plans.
-The bill would require the State Department of Social Services, and the State Department of Education a report that contains specified information relating to the success of the counties' plans.
+The bill would require the counties to annually prepare and submit to the Legislature, the State Department of Social Services, and the State Department of Education a report that contains specified information relating to the success of the counties' plans.